How to Work at Fashion Week: Tips And Insider Advice

 Working a fashion week event may seem like a hard-to-reach dream, but getting a position may actually be easier than you think.
-I have worked across three fashion seasons for brands such as Burberry, Gucci, Mithridate, HUISHAN ZHANG and KNWLS.
+From volunteer dresser positions to PR assistant jobs and backstage crew roles, there are more opportunities to work at Fashion Week than you might think – even without formal experience.
+I have worked across multiple fashion seasons, in London specifically, for brands such as Burberry, Gucci, Vogue, Mithridate, HUISHAN ZHANG and KNWLS.
 Here I share my tips for landing a role…

 Whether you aspire to be an editor of the trendiest magazine, a stylist or a designer, working during fashion week is a great way to create your first connections within the industry.
 Being an intern, assistant or volunteer during fashion week allows you to see firsthand what it takes to put together the biggest event in the fashion calendar.
 Not to mention it looks great on your CV.